shamozhixing/gitlab-ce/doc/ci/pipelines.md

 If you would like to get the coverage report from the specific job, you can add a `job=coverage_job_name` parameter to the URL.
-For example, it is possible to use following Markdown code to embed the est coverage report into `README.md`:
+For example, it is possible to use following Markdown code to embed the test coverage report into `README.md`:

 ```markdown
 ![coverage](http://gitlab.com/gitlab-org/gitlab-ce/badges/master/coverage.svg?job=coverage)